-If you’ve found your way to this post, you’re likely a step mom or a woman with chronic illness, like me.
-Either way, you know EXACTLY what I mean by exhausted.
+If you’ve found your way to this post, you’re likely a stepmom or a woman with chronic illness, like me.
+Either way, you know EXACTLY what I mean by the exhaust.
 To make matters worse, if you manage to find the time and energy to get everything clean, you’ve probably overdone it and set yourself back for tomorrow.

 Unfortunately, being tired and out of energy doesn’t keep the dust away.
 Or the dishes clean and put up.
 And it certainly doesn’t keep the dog from shedding.

 So how do you overcome the bone-deep tiredness to stay on top of the housework?
 Stick around and I’ll break it down into a few manageable chunks so you can stop worrying about house cleaning.
 I’ve lovingly named this the Small Chunks Cleaning method and I’m positive you’ll find it helpful.

 Years of working in the professional realm gave me a minor addiction to Google apps.
 Ok, if I’m being honest, it’s probably a little more than ‘minor’.